EricBanker12/no-more-command-typos/README.md

 ## No More Command Typos
 Tera-Proxy module for Tera Online.
 Always blocks sending messages that start with "!".

-***Warning: Does NOT work for whisper chat***
+Also works for whisper target and message.

 Recommended for use with mods by:
 * [Pinkie Pie](https://github.com/pinkipi)